THE NEW YORK STATE EDUCATION DEPARTMENT

 - Ensure that matters are resolved within the applicable statutory and contractual timeframes, and that decisions are complete and accurate;

-- Ensure that grievance decisions are satisfactorily resolved, and that agency determinations are upheld;
+- Ensure and that grievance decisions are satisfactorily resolved, and that agency determinations are upheld;

-- Represent the Department in both statewide and agency-level collective bargaining negotiations;
+- Represent the agency in both statewide and agency level collective bargaining negotiations;

-- Analyze and make recommendations regarding the Memorandums of Agreement and Understanding for unclassified personnel at the New York State Schools for the Blind and Deaf;
+- Analyze and make recommendations regarding the Memorandums of Agreement and Understanding for unclassified personnel at the NYS Schools for the Blind and Deaf;

 - Oversee the agency’s discipline program by providing technical assistance to program managers and supervisors in disciplinary matters;